u-boot/u-boot/tools/binman/entries.rst

 If allow-repack is used then 'orig-offset' and 'orig-size' properties are added as necessary.
 See the binman README.

+When extracting files, an alternative 'fdt' format is available for fdtmaps.
+Use `binman extract -F fdt ...` to use this.
+It will export a devicetree, without the fdtmap header, so it can be viewed with `fdtdump`.

 Entry: files: A set of files arranged in a section